etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **There is little explanation of the reduction in Rsquared in Table 3 for year 2010.
 Could it be due to using data from a different stage in the business cycle?
 This is mentioned later on in passing on the results for services.**

 Yes, that is exactly the point.
 Using previous years' information for predicting 2010 has some drawbacks reflected in the lower Rsquared observed.
-Just with data on distance, employment, population density and Hyperlinks of a different stage in the business cycle is complicated to accurately predict 2010, as signalled by the referee.
-In this case, we opted for doing our analysis with a parsimonious model that makes the interpretation of the results straightforward.
+Just with data on distance, employment, population density and hyperlinks of a different stage in the business cycle is challenging to accurately predict 2010 trade flows, as signalled by the referee.
+We opted towards a parsimonious model that makes the interpretation of the results straightforward.

-We added the following text to provide further explanation when we report the main results in p. **TO ADD**:
+We added the following text to provide further explanation when we report the main results in p.
+13:

 > The drop of the predictive capacity of our model for 2010 can be attributed to
 > the aftermath of the financial crisis and the use of data reflecting different business